Kristin Fernandez, MD, breast cancer specialist, consults a breast cancer patient.

-One of MedStar Health’s experienced breast care experts will perform a clinical breast exam to manually check your breasts for abnormalities that may indicate locally advanced breast cancer.
+One of MedStar Health’s experienced care experts will perform a clinical breast exam to manually check your breasts for abnormalities.

 To confirm a diagnosis, your doctor may also use a digital mammogram and/or breast ultrasound to better understand the appearance of the inside of your breast, and a minimally invasive breast biopsy to examine some tissue from your affected breast under a microscope.

-Treatment for locally advanced breast cancer usually begins with a regimen of neoadjuvant chemotherapy (chemotherapy that is given before surgery) or endocrine therapy that can help shrink the tumor, followed by breast cancer surgery.
+Treatment usually begins with a regimen of neoadjuvant chemotherapy (chemotherapy that is given before surgery) or endocrine therapy that can help shrink the tumor, followed by surgery.
 Continuing treatment may include radiation and biologic targeted therapy.

 - Redness and irritation of the skin around the nipple and areola

 - Crusting and flaking of the skin around the nipple area

 - Tingling, itching, or burning in the nipple area

 - Change in the general appearance of the nipple

 While Paget's disease is a rare form of cancer, experienced care specialists at MedStar Health have the expertise and training to treat it.
 Our experts will diagnose this condition with a biopsy of the skin in the affected area.
 The breast is also imaged and biopsied as needed.
 Common treatment options for Paget's disease of the nipple include surgery and radiation.